 Finally here is a chart showing the differences in protein synthesis rate from skeletal muscle.
 Note that all values are tiny and none reached a statistically significant (P<0.05) level.
-Statistically, all values were identical.
+In a statistical sense, all values were identical.
 Or rather, they weren’t different.

 So what this suggests is that many other protein containing tissues, including connective tissues, have the same basal protein synthesis rates as skeletal muscle.
 Which means that they have a protein requirement.